GovTechSG/techpass-user-docs/docs/support/signinissues.md

 <details><summary>How do I confirm if my device is SE GSIB or non-SE GSIB device?</summary>

-If you are using a SE GSIB device, you will be using your PS-Card to authenticate.
-If you are using a non-SE GSIB device, every time you log in to your device, you will be prompted to enter your BitLocker PIN.
+If you are using a SE GSIB device, you need to use your PS-Card to authenticate.
+If you are using a non-SE GSIB device, every time you log in to your device, you need to enter your BitLocker PIN.

 </details><br>